 Tip: You may not have all the answers right away.
 That is OK!
-You will be able to figure out a final design as you go along.
-Your group design may also change as your group's needs change.
+You will figure out a final design as you go along.
+Your group design may change as your group's needs change.

-Who can Join This Group?
+Who Can Join This Group?

 This question will help you describe your typical group member.
-Think about common experiences, conditions, or beliefs the members will share so that they can be considered peers.
+Think about common experiences, conditions, or beliefs the members will share so that they can become peers.

-You can have a broad eligibility, for example, anyone who has had a stroke can be a member.
-It can also be specific, for example, a group for young mothers who have experienced a stroke.
+You can have a broad eligibility (e.g. anyone who has had a stroke can be a member) or specific (e.g. a group for young mothers who have experienced a stroke).
 Age, gender, length of time after stroke, employment status, goals, language - any factor can be used to define your group.
-Having this shared experience will allow members to trust and support each other.
+Having this shared experience will help members to trust and support each other.

-What Type of Support Will Members Receive?
+What Type Of Support Will Members Receive?

-Think about what the members will talk about and do during the meetings.
-Will the group mainly share information on how to live with a stroke?
-Will the group mainly meet to motivate each other, share fears and feelings?
-Or will the group meet to socialize, do activities, and reduce a sense of loneliness.
-Or will the group include all the above?
+Think about what the members will do during meetings:

+- Will the group share information on how to live with a stroke? - Will the group meet to motivate each other, share fears and other feelings? - Will the group meet to socialize, do activities, and reduce a sense of loneliness? - Will the group include all the above?

-Will Your Group Meet in-person, Online, or Both?
+Will Your Group Meet In-Person, Online, Or Both?

-When discussing this question think about what a person living with stroke would prefer?
+When discussing this question think about what a person living with stroke would prefer.
 There are advantages and disadvantages to both.

 Meeting in person (face-to-face) may be better for creating friendships, have more natural interactions, help with socialization.
-But it also means finding the right space to meet, ensuring members can travel, or find the assistance they need to attend the meetings.
+But it also means finding the right space to meet, and ensuring members can manage the travel (cost, time, assistance, accessible transit, etc.).

 Meeting virtually can allow people to join the group from anywhere.
-Members may need devices to connect to the meeting, and help/training to use the technology (chat functions, muting, raising hands etc.). the group members will also need access to a device with a camera, microphone and speaker, and license for a web-conferencing platform which may come at a cost.
+Members may need devices to connect to the meeting, and help/training to use the technology (chat functions, muting, raising hands, etc.).

-Where Will the Group Meet?
+Where Will The Group Meet?

-If your group would like to meet in person, you would need to find a space to accommodate your group.
+If you would like to meet in-person, you need to find a space to accommodate your group.
 The space should be central, private, and have enough space to fit your group.

 To welcome members who may have difficulty walking, climbing stairs, opening doors, or following signs, the space should also be accessible (all or any portion of the space can be used by individuals with disabilities).